agtoyli/Population-and-Public-Health-Research/README.md

-# Population-and-Public-Health-Research
+# Population and Public HealthResearch
-Research project on machine learning to monitor and combat emerging infectious diseases
+## Research project on machine learning to monitor and combat emerging infectious diseases